-- a.
+a.
 Following arrest on a Commission warrant, the Executive Director or the Commission will decide if the parolee will be released to continue parole.
-(7-1-21)T - b.
+(7-1-21)T b.
 If it is determined at the preliminary hearing that there is no probable cause to support the allegations of violation of the conditions of parole, the parolee will be released to continue parole.
-(7-1-21)T - c.
+(7-1-21)T e.
 Prior to a disposition hearing, the hearing officer will prepare a report of findings summarizing the violation hearing, to include testimony, and will make specific findings for each allegation.
-(7-1-21)T - 09.
-Forfeiture of Time on Parole.
-If parole is revoked, the time during which the offender was on parole from the parole release date to the arrest date on an agent's warrant or Commission warrant may be forfeited, in whole or in part.
-(7-1-21)T - a.
-Any time the offender is incarcerated on an agent's warrant and a Commission warrant will be credited toward the sentence, including discretionary jail time.
 (7-1-21)T

-- b.
-The offender will not receive credit for incarceration time if the incarceration was for a new crime and the Commission and parole officer did not initiate violation proceedings.
-(7-1-21)T - c.
-The offender must provide the hearing officer or the Executive Director with dates of incarceration and the location of the incarceration.
-(7-1-21)T
+098. Forfeiture of Time on Parole.
+If parole is revoked, the time during which the offender was on parole from the parole release date to the arrest date on an agent's warrant or Commission warrant may be forfeited, in whole or in part.
+Credit of Time on Parole.
+If parole is revoked, the time during which the offender was on parole from the parole release date to the arrest date on the agent's warrant or Commission warrant is not credited toward the sentence unless the Commission, in their discretion, chooses to credit the time in whole or in part per Idaho Code 20-1007.
+(7-1-21)T(10-13-21)T a.
+Any time the offender is incarcerated on an parole agent's warrant and /or a Commission warrant will be credited toward the sentence, including discretionary jail time.
+(7-1-21)T(10-13-21)T b.
+The offender will not receive credit for incarceration time if the incarceration was for a new crime and the a Commission and parole officer did not initiate violation proceedings warrant was not served.